0111001101111010/blog/source/_posts/europe-day-11.md

 2pm
 ---
-went to the viking musuem
+went to the viking museum

 4pm
 ---